 Nidaros Cathedral and Its Park

 My final discovery was the Nidaros Cathedral.
 Its imposing building exudes a sense of magic and was surrounded by a clean, well-arranged graveyard in an even more magical park.
 The cathedral is one of the places everyone should see in Trondheim.
 Check out the Archbishop Palace’s Museum situated in the same park if you fancy learning about the history of the place and the Norwegian monarchy.

 I chose the Comfort Hotel Trondheim for my stay in the city.
 It is one of the lesser-expensive hotels but offers all the amenities you will need.
 It is also at a walking distance to everything you want to see.
 More options for accommodation in Trondheim you can see here.

 Some of the tours that you can join and will give you a better understanding of the destination are:

+From all cities to visit in Norway, Oslo was my least prefered one.
 After all the countryside vistas that I saw, and the clean and safe environment I experienced during my coastal tour of Norway, Oslo seemed like the worst place to be.
 I know many people like Oslo, especially because of its cultural atmosphere.
 But for me, it was one place I could skip and never regret.